pandaos/panda-greeter/README.md

 Update or insert in(to) your `/etc/lightdm/lightdm.conf`, in the `SeatDefaults section`, this line:

-`greeter-session=flyma-greeter`
+`greeter-session=panda-greeter`

 ## Configure qt-lightdm-greeter

-The file `/etc/lightdm/flyma-greeter.conf` allows for a few configurations of flyma-greeter (background-image, positioning of loginform).
+The file `/etc/lightdm/panda-greeter.conf` allows for a few configurations of panda-greeter (background-image, positioning of loginform).
 The configuration options are documented in that file.